-- \$2.3 million was set aside in anticipation of pension bond retirements which was essentially treated as an expenditure to transfer from unassigned fund balance to committed fund balance; in the fund financial statements, it is treated as a transfer from cash to investments rather than as an expenditure. - The rest of the budget savings resulted from lower than expected overtime and deferral of certain service expenditures into the next fiscal year.
+- \$2.3 million was set aside in anticipation of pension bond retirements.
+This amount was treated as an expenditure resulting in a transfer of unassigned fund balance to committed fund balance; in the fund financial statements, it is treated as a transfer from cash to investments, rather than as an expenditure. - The rest of the budget savings resulted from lower than expected overtime and deferral of certain service expenditures into the next fiscal year.